maurer2/typescript-improvements-slides/slides/chapters/modeling-types.md

 layout: two-cols-header-with-gap
 ---

+### Union types

-**Union types** can be used to allow a set of different values for a type.
+Union types can be used to permit a set of different values for a key/member.
 While often used as string unions, union types are not restricted to primitives.
-They are also used with objects that have common fields.
+Union types can also contain custom types.

 ::left::